Skin wrinkles and blemishes

 Your doctor can tell you which procedure is appropriate for you.

 Recovery lasts several weeks to several months.
 With endoscopic facelift, scarring is minimal and recovery is usually faster than with the SMAS procedure.
 With either procedure, swelling and discoloration are common.
 There may be tingling or numbness, which go away as damaged nerves regenerate.
 To speed healing, your doctor will likely instruct you to avoid activity for a few days.
-You may also be told to keep your head elevated on pillows while lying down and apply cold compress to the incision areas.
+You may also be told to keep your head elevated on pillows while lying down and apply a cold compress to the incision areas.
 This helps reduce swelling.
 Follow any other instructions on how to care for yourself at home.
 Keep all follow-up appointments.
 Stitches may need to be removed after the procedure.

 Complications are rare, especially with a skilled surgeon.
 But the more complex the facelift, the greater the risk of complications.